-The IKUMA 3 P includes a speed system with maximum travel depending on its size (see Full speed-bar).
-The speed system is operated by pushing with the feet on the speed-bar (not supplied as standard on this model) which the pilot must install by connecting it to the speed system on the risers (See 2.5.1: "Speed-bar installation").
+The KOYOT 5 includes a speed system with maximum travel depending on its size.

+The speed system is engaged when the pilot pushes the speed-bar (not included as standard with this glider model) with their feet (see 2.5.1 Speed system assembly).